 Check out this crafty corrugated tin headboard, designed and built by the dynamic husband and wife team behind kara paslay designs.

 You can completely transform the look of your outdoor living space with a few sheets of corrugated metal and a little Behr paint.
+You’ll want to apply a primer made especially for galvanized metal first.
 Jen shares more photos and details of this patio intervention on her blog, Made By Girl.

 Simple building materials can make a bold design statement.